 There is strength in numbers when shopping and negotiating to buy a car.
 In fact, this applies to any serious decision in life.
 You might be the sharpest, shrewdest negotiator on the block, but your odds of striking a better deal and not get taken advantage of are enhanced when you have others on your side.
-Personally, I make a habit of always having at least one partner when I am engaged in a serious, adversarial decision making process.
+Personally, I make a habit of always having at least one partner when I am engaged in a serious, adversarial decision-making process.
 When meeting with those on the other side, I make it a point to arrive with at least as many people as they have present.
 One reason is the psychological factor.
-When you are in an office by yourself with 2 or 3 others, it can be intimidating.
+When you are in an office by yourself with two or three others, it can be intimidating.
 Another reason is that you always have people on your side to corroborate what was said.
 If a salesman or a sales manager makes a verbal promise that can be corroborated by a friend or two, it is far less likely to be broken.
-It will also hold up in court, if it has to come to that.
+It will also hold up in court, if it must come to that.
 Of course, the better solution is to see that all promises are committed to writing.

-Buying a car, especially a new car is more often than not, an emotional decision.
-Having a friend or two with can help you make more of an analytical, logical decision.
+Buying a car, especially a new car, is more often than not, an emotional decision.
+Having a friend or two with you can help you make more of an analytical, logical decision.
 Another point of view is always useful when making an important decision.
 Also, having one or two friends with you slows down the process to a level more easily absorbed and understood by you.
 A friend will often think of a question you should have asked but forgot.